 I am extremely fortunate to have studied with Debra Pascali-Bonaro, founder of Orgasmic Birth, for my doula trainings; Jada Shapiro, founder of Birth Day Presence, Cindy Turner-Maffei and Jenny Spang of Healthy Children Project Center for Breastfeeding for my lactation trainings; Kristy Zadrozny, founder of Expecting (nyc), for my mindfulness training; and Katie Grieco, founder of Simply Meditate, for my Vedic Meditation training and practice.

-In September, I am participating in a Spinning Babies® Training Workshop taught by Lorenza Holt.
-I look forward to building on my knowledge of the physiology of birth and learning additional techniques to decrease childbirth pain and length of labor.
+In addition, I completed a Spinning Babies® Workshop, taught by Lorenza Holt, and increased my knowledge of the physiology of birth and learned additional techniques to decrease childbirth pain and length of labor.

 Lastly, I am grateful to my own birth coach and friend, Amy Brown, for inspiring me and for being my mentor in work and in life.

 I received my Bachelor of Arts in Art History from the University of Vermont and a Master of Architecture from Columbia University’s Graduate School of Architecture, Planning and Preservation, receiving several awards for design and research.
-I am a registered architect in the state of NY.
+I am a licensed architect in the State of NY.

-As a new doula, I am seeking experience and the opportunity and honor to attend your birth, be your postpartum doula or offer my lactation services (or all of the above)!
+I am seeking the opportunity and honor to attend your birth, be your postpartum doula or offer my lactation services (or all of the above)!